(These photos are very large when double clicked.)

 It was 0940 when I finally pulled out of the Cracker Barrel lot.
 I was a bit surprised at the crowd the place drew for breakfast.
 The crowd didn’t include me, however, as I wanted to eat light meals on this trip.
 Somewhere down the road I pulled over and zapped a breakfast sandwich.

 I can’t imagine what those basket thingies were about – perhaps a deer stand?
 In the desert?
 Maybe a watch tower for illegals?
-I don’t know.
+I didn’t know.

 I stopped at the Walmart in Benson, AZ to do a bit of shopping.
 While there I considered just staying put as I was in no hurry.
 But I knew I’d get antsy and really wanted to continue driving.